Documentation

 table-addon-wrapper | DIV surrounding the table element. |

-col_<column number> | Additional class for every table cell (td) defining in which column the cell is placed.
+col_<column number> | Additional class for every table cell (td) defines in which column the cell is placed.
 Columns are counted from 1 to Columns (model property). |

-row_<row number> | Additional class for every table cell (td) defining in which row the cell is placed.
+row_<row number> | Additional class for every table cell (td) defines in which row the cell is placed.
 Rows are counted from 1 to Rows (model property). |

-.ic_gap | Indicates the look of a gap in a table that can be completed by typing the answer into it. |
+.ic_gap | Indicates the look of the gap in the table that can be completed by typing the answer into it. |

-.ic_gap-correct | A way of indicating a right answer. |
+.ic_gap-correct | A way of indicating the right answer. |

-.ic_gap-wrong | A way of indicating a wrong answer. |
+.ic_gap-wrong | A way of indicating the wrong answer. |

-.ic_gap-empty | A way of indicating an empty gap. |
+.ic_gap-empty | A way of indicating the empty gap. |

-.ic_gap-show-answers | Indicates the look of a gap in the show answers mode. |
+.ic_gap-show-answers | Indicates the look of the gap in the show answers mode. |

-.draggable-gap | Indicates the look of a draggable gap. |
+.draggable-gap | Indicates the look of the draggable gap. |

-.draggable-gap.gapFilled | A way of indicating a filled draggable gap. |
+.draggable-gap.gapFilled | A way of indicating the filled draggable gap. |

 Examples